After Magit has run

 magit-post-refresh-hook.
 If so, then

-Magit also reverts buffers which visit files located inside the
+Magit also reverts buffers for visited files located inside the

 implemented on top of